 The 100mm last worked well for medium-width and medium-volume feet without heat-molding the shell.
 The shell is thin and sensitive to help skiers feel their ski and the snow beneath it while also putting the skier’s foot in as close contact as possible with the binding for best-in-class power transmission.

-Because the SHIFT PRO’s Gripwalk soles were highly compatible, I wore this boot as my resort-focused alpine boot.
-But when the side-country filled in, the snow was stable, and the gates opened, I didn’t have to go back to the car or my house to change boots before I booted or skinned out of bounds.
+Because the SHIFT PRO’s Gripwalk soles were highly compatible, we wore this boot as our resort-focused alpine boot.
+But when the side-country filled in, the snow was stable, and the gates opened, we didn’t have to go back to the car to change boots before we booted or skinned out of bounds.

-Whether I was on a rocky ascent spine or back in the resort parking lot, the slightly rockered, snow- and ice-gripping soles always made walking a slip-free event.
+Whether we were on a rocky ascent spine or back in the resort parking lot, the slightly rockered, snow- and ice-gripping soles always made walking a slip-free event.
 Overall, these are some of the best hybrid ski boots on the market today.

 - Flex: 100, 120, 130 in men’s; 90 and 110 in women’s